jamesdunay/MinimalTabBar/README.md

 # MinimalTabBar

-A new solution to the TabBar on iOS.
+A new, and elegant, solution to the TabBar on iOS.

-# Let Your ViewControllers Breath!
-MinimalTabBar(mtb) gets it's name by hiding once you have selected an item, leaving your UIViewControllers uncluttered.
+MinimalTabBar gets it's name by hiding once you have selected an item, leaving your UIViewControllers uncluttered.

 ![](http://i.imgur.com/of7jv2j.gif)

-While minimized the mtb allows for three seperate gestures to control navigation
+While minimized the user has three seperate gestures to control navigation.

+-- Tap
+Opens the MinimalTabBar

+-- Swipe
+Slides the user between adjacent ViewControllers

+-- Long Press
+Gives the user a complete look at their app

 Same functionality as the UITabBar with improved UX through gestures and UI transitions.